AlhNobleman/AlhNobleman/README.md

 # Hi there, I'm Shomoye 👋.
-Numbers should tell a story - I will make sure they do

 ## Data Analyst

 I am a Chemistry graduate transitioning into Data Analytics with a passion for turning raw data into meaningful insights.